Simple, delicious, and moist buttermilk cornbread — the perfect balance of sweet and savory.

-Having lived in the North and the South and elsewhere in the world, I’ve learned that my favorite is a blend of all these varieties.
-I stay out of the ultimate cornbread battle and make a version that’s a touch sweet, but definitely not so sweet that it could be mistaken for a cake, with a moist texture but plenty of cornmeal, and filled with real corn (usually from a can unless it’s the middle of summer).
+Having lived in the North and the South and elsewhere in the world, I’ve learned that my favorite is a blend of a few varieties.
+I’ll stay out of the ultimate cornbread battle and make a version that’s a touch sweet, but definitely not so sweet that it could be mistaken for a cake.
+It has a moist texture but plenty of cornmeal and is filled with real corn (usually from a can unless it’s the middle of summer).
 I’ll leave the choice for jalapenos and cheese up to you.
-Butter on top of the warm, freshly baked cornbread is required.
+Salted butter served with the freshly baked cornbread is required.

 How to Make Buttermilk Cornbread